 Most growing businesses are better off using local or toll-free numbers rather than short codes.
 Short codes are expensive and mainly used for large-scale SMS campaigns.
 Think ‘text DONATE to 12345.’

 Once you get a US number from a virtual provider like Quo, you can call customers right away.
-But to text customers in the US, you’ll need to complete A2P 10DLC or US carrier registration.
-Watch this video to learn more about carrier registration:
+But to text customers in the US, you’ll need to complete A2P 10DLC or US carrier registration:

 The best US phone number providers at a glance